 Dayton Children’s will not discriminate against any person receiving health services because of his/her inability to pay for services, or because payment for the health services will be made under a financial assistance program.
 If the family or patient is not eligible for a financial assistance programs they may still qualify for a discount on self-pay charges, or they may be able to work with patient accounts to pay any outstanding balances through such activities as setting up a payment plan, etc.

 For additional information please read our financial assistance policy.
-You can also view the policy in Arabic, Kinyarwanda, Spanish or Swahili.
+You can also view the policy in Arabic, Kinyarwanda, Spanish, Swahili or Russian.
 View a listing of physicians covered by our policy.
 For a complete listing of Dayton Children’s Hospital charges please see the linked document.
 Please note that in almost all cases the amount paid by you or your insurance will be less than these listed charges.

 applying for assistance